bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach iterates over a list of data, and passes back items and indexs to use. .map has better ability to return data than.forEach.

 2. What is the difference between a function and a method?

+All data that is passed to a function is explicitly passed.
+A method is a piece of code that is called by a name that is associated with an object.

 3. What is closure?

+A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).

 4. Describe the four rules of the 'this' keyword.

+* 1. Implicit Binding, is when dot notation is used to invoke a function.
+* 2. Explicit Binding happens when .call , .apply, and .bind are used on a function
+* 3. Global Binding, is when the value of 'this' will be in the window/console.
+* 4. New Binding, when "new" is placed in front og any function, it turns the function call into a consturctor call.

 5. Why do we need super() in an extended class?

+Is used to tell a paren't constructor to be concerned with the child's attributes and vis versa.

 ## Project Set up